Zeriuno/MIMOire/intro.md

 > is achieved by choosing a strategy that yields satisfactory results under all environmental scenarios which are assessed as having an appreciable probability of occurring

 En effet cette définition touche au cas de la "résilience de préparation" ou même "de confrontation".
 Que ceux-ci aient fait déjà l'objet d'études et théorisation nous confirme leur intérêt, mais, plus encore, le fait de pouvoir les encadrer de manière plus large avec la "résilience de récupération" nous confirme l'utilité d'une approche multidisciplinaire capable d'apporter un questionnement nouveau et enrichissant.
+>The key difference of Zhang’s (2007) definition other than these others is its emphasis on partial damage with the system.
+With this definition, Zhang (2007) was able to distinguish the concept of resilience from reliability and robustness.
+Wang, 2010

 #### Ce qui n'est pas résilience